 Immigration & Atlantic Revitalization

 Atlantic Canada faces demographic and labour market challenges and is looking to immigration as one of several solutions.
 Provinces are collaborating on the Atlantic Immigration Pilot, and the provinces are setting ambitious immigration targets for Provincial Nominee pathways – all part of the Atlantic Growth Strategy, which sets immigration as one of five pillars for regional economic growth.
 Nonetheless, the decision to come to Atlantic Canada doesn’t mean newcomers will stay.
 The percentage of immigrants choosing to stay in Atlantic Canada is improving but retention remains a challenge.
 Why is this?
 What are the roles of employers, communities, settlement agencies and government in enhancing retention?
 How can regional and local considerations inform policy development?

-If the Atlantic provinces are able to boost long-term immigrant retention than the challenges of an aging population can be mitigated and the economy will get a boost from a deeper pool of labours.
-To help this vision, PPF is working in partnership with government, business associations, researchers and immigrant-serving agencies in Atlantic Canada to answer these questions:
+If the Atlantic provinces are able to boost long-term immigrant retention, then the challenges of an aging population can be mitigated and the economy will get a boost from a deeper labour pool.
+With this vision, PPF is working in partnership with government, business associations, researchers and immigrant-serving agencies in Atlantic Canada to answer these questions:

 - What factors influence immigrant retention in Atlantic Canada, including for Francophone newcomers, international students and refugees?